Staying safe in winter

 Children's clothing

-Each year, Australian children are admitted to hospital with burns after their clothing has caught fire.
+Each year Australian children are admitted to hospital with burns from clothing that's caught fire.

-Even if clothing items have a ‘low fire danger’ label, they are still flammable.
+Even if clothes have a 'low fire danger' label, they're still flammable.

 Safety tips